This post is my submission to The Virtual Conference on Humanizing Mathematics.

 You know what… I thought about this too and this is where I’m at now…

 I am the only person of colour or the only woman with a hijab in a lot of places that I go and it can be kind of intimidating.
 It’s scary to be the only one, or the first person like you to do something.
-The thing is, if I only go places where I know I’ll be safe I won’t get to do a lot of the things that I want to in my life.
-So sometimes you have to be scared and do things anyway.
+The thing is, if I only decide to go places where I know that I’ll be safe, I won’t get to do a lot of the things that I want to in my life.
+So, sometimes you have to be scared and do things anyway.

 The good thing is that when we go someplace new, maybe other people will see us and think that they can do it too.
 So… I don’t know…but I’ll let you know when I get back.